Skip to Content

 yearTextYear of the electricity consumption

-connectionTypeTextEither the electricity was delivered via the "grid" or via a direct line.
+connection_typeTextEither the electricity was delivered via the “grid” or via a direct line.
 Default is grid.

 supplierTextAvailable where the region is GB or a US state, a supplier ID can be provided to use market factors for that supplier.
-Use the respective search formula to find available suppliers.

 energy_sourceTextThe source that electricity is generated from.
 Valid values are renewable or specific fuel types such as natural_gas, coal, biomass and nuclear.